keliankaz/academic-profile/index.md

 I am an assistant professor at <a href="https://www.usu.edu/geo/earthquake-science">__Utah State University__</a>.
 I explore earthquake physics, fault mechanics, data science and earthquake forecasting.

-I am looking for graduate students starting on Fall 2025.
+I am actively looking for graduate students.
 Please reach out if you are interested!

 ## Research
 ****